horeaporutiu/VSCodeTutorial/README.md

 a couchdb instance, all running on seperate docker containers.
 To start our network, look at your IBM Blockchain Platform extension, at the bottom-right corner where it says `Blockchain Connections`.
 You should see something that says `local_fabric`.
 Go ahead and click that.
-That should automatically run a script and you should see thee output as follows:
+That should automatically run a script and you should see the output as follows:
 ```
 Starting fabricvscodelocalfabric_orderer.example.com_1 ... done
 Starting fabricvscodelocalfabric_ca.example.com_1      ... done
 Starting fabricvscodelocalfabric_couchdb_1             ... done
-Starting fabricvscodelocalfabric_peer0.org1.example.com_1 ...

 Starting fabricvscodelocalfabric_peer0.org1.example.com_1 ... done
 ```
 Which shows the docker containers starting up.
 There is additional output too, such as this: